w3f/Grants-Program/applications/mybank.md

 Similar lending products on Ethereum include Compound & Aave, and AMM products include Uniswap & Sushiswap.

 - In Platform Bank, we will release the liquidity of depositors' assets to maximize their social guarantee value and provide borrowers with zero mortgage loans service.
-After perfecting the DID module and credit scoring system, we will support users to make credit loans.
+After perfecting the credit scoring system, we will support users to make credit loans.

 - Platform Bank and MyDex are developed based on Polkadot and Substrate, and users will pay fewer transaction fees and get higher TPS.

 - Based on Polkadot's cross-chain bridge, MyBank can provide users with more diversified choices.

 - MyBank integrates lending and trading, abstracting it into an interface at the front end.
 Users can conduct leveraged trading with one click, making it more convenient to long and short without switching between multiple products to obtain lower transaction delay.

 At present, there is no similar product to Social Network Bank(SNB) in the market.
 SNB is not only aimed at the existing DeFi user group.
 SNB is an inclusive finance platform, allowing most people, including poor groups, to enjoy the convenience brought by finance and blockchain.

-- Most of the existing credit product is based on asset collateral, but many poor people in the world do not have enough assets to mortgage, so they cannot obtain loans from financial institutions.
+- Most of the existing lending product is based on asset collateral, but many poor people in the world do not have enough assets to mortgage, so they cannot obtain loans from financial institutions.
 MyBank will provide relevant digital tools based on the blockchain, so that poor groups can help each other and supervise each other based on their social networks.

 - At the same time, we will cooperate with charities to provide start-up funds for the user's bank.
 When charities choose to donate to a poor village, after the initial distribution, some funds can be reserved for the user's SNB.
 Members in the same social network know each other better than third-party financial institutions.
 SNB can invest this sum of money in the village's most capable people through collective governance.
 All members share the income as angel investors.